wso2/docs-is/en/docs/setup/changing-to-mysql.md

     JDBC Connection
     Pool](http://tomcat.apache.org/tomcat-9.0-doc/jdbc-pool.html#Tomcat_JDBC_Enhanced_Attributes).

 !!! info "Configuring the connection pool behavior on return"
-        When a database connection is returned to the pool, by default the product rolls back the pending transactions if defaultAutoCommit =true.
-However, if required you can disable the latter mentioned default behavior by disabling the
+    When a
-        `            ConnectionRollbackOnReturnInterceptor           `,
+    database connection is returned to the pool, by default the product rolls back the pending transactions if `defaultAutoCommit =true`.
-        which is a JDBC-Pool JDBC interceptor, and setting the connection pool behavior on return via the datasource configurations by using the following options.
+    However, if required you can disable the latter mentioned default behavior by disabling the ` ConnectionRollbackOnReturnInterceptor `, which is a JDBC-Pool JDBC interceptor, and setting the connection pool behavior on return via the datasource configurations by using the following options.